ericclack/pygamezero_platformer/doc/part1.rst

 This code will cause our character to fall if there is no block underneath him or her.
 Go and try it.
 You might see some problems:

- 1. Your world is designed for Pac-Man not a platformer, so it doesn't work very well
+ 1. Your world is designed for Pac-Man not a platformer, so it doesn't work very well and there are too many ghosts!
  2. Our character falls very fast for long drops
  3. Sometimes our character can't get through small gaps.